 Soon after my introduction to tonglen, I came across references to it in three other books.
 I took this remarkable coincidence as a sign, and I started practicing tonglen.
 I was amazed at the results.
 Tonglen doesn't get stale.
 In fact, it becomes more powerful and effective the longer you do it.

 Each of the books gave slightly different instructions for tonglen meditation.
 Here's how I do it.

 How to Do Tonglen

-Now visualize the upsetting thing as a dark, sooty cloud of smoke.
-Breathe in this dark cloud.
+Now that you are in touch with your pain, take a deep breath in through your nose, filling up your belly, then your chest, then your head (so to speak).
 As you breathe in, say in your mind, "Breathing in ___."
-Fill in the blank with the negative thought, emotion or experience.
-For example, if I'm feeling anxious about an upcoming event, I might say, "Breathing in fear of ___" or "Breathing in anxiety."
+Fill in the blank with the negative thought or emotion.
+For example, if I'm feeling anxious about an upcoming event, I might say, "Breathing in fear of ___" or just "Breathing in anxiety."

 It's okay if your breathing feels restricted or you are afraid of breathing in the "bad stuff."
 That's a normal reaction.
-You are feeling resistance, which is our automatic reaction to pain.
-Relax your muscles and breathe into your abdomen.
+You are feeling resistance, which is an automatic reaction to pain.
+Relax your muscles and breathe deeply.
 Some teachers recommend imagining a window opening in your heart.
-Tonglen opens the heart chakra, which is the center of compassion.
+Tonglen opens the heart chakra, which is the energetic center for compassion.

 In her book, Intuitive Healing, Dr. Judith Orloff recommends doing tonglen for physical pain.
 She says, "As you inhale, breathe all your pain in.
 Visualize it as a cloud of dark smoke.
 Let it flow throughout your body, right to the core of your compassion.
 Now picture every last bit of the black smoke dissolving, purified by love.
 As you exhale, imagine this love as clear white light.
 Send it back to your area of discomfort.
 Breathe in pain.
 Breathe out compassion."